 Also included in this release is the Zstd transparent filesystem compression support.
 Thanks to the Flash-Friendly File-System (F2FS) maintainer Jaegeuk Kim from Huawei, the Zstandard compression algorithm is merged into the Kernel.
-With this filesystem-level compression support, it means setting compress_algorithm=zstd when mounting an F2FS filesystem can enable this Zstd compression capability.
+This filesystem-level compression support means setting compress_algorithm=zstd when mounting an F2FS filesystem can enable this Zstd compression capability.

 6. Updates For Intel SpeedSelect Technology and Jasper Lake PMC

 Some enhancements to the x86 platform drivers, including Intel SpeedSelect Technology, are applied in this release.
-New features include displaying the enabled CPU core count, better error reporting, and several bugfixes.
-Apart from that, Intel Power Management Controller for the PCH support for the Atom-based Jasper Lake is added as well.
+New features include displaying the enabled CPU core count, better error reporting, and several bug fixes.
+In addition, Intel Power Management Controller for the PCH support for the Atom-based Jasper Lake is also added.

 7. IO_uring improvements

 IO_uring is a significant development that has taken place in the world of Linux storage space.
-This technology enables a faster and efficient read-write performance.
-With Linux 5.7, more improvements are added, including support for buffer selection, improved IO-WQ locking, support for splice, and several other enhancements that will make this technology great and broader applications.
+This technology enables a faster and more efficient read-write performance.
+With Linux 5.7, more improvements are added, including support for buffer selection, IO-WQ locking, splice support, and several other enhancements that will make this technology great and broader applications.

 8. Better Meson video decode support

 Linux 5.7 brings some important media updates as well.
-Primarily, VP9 decoding, H.264 decoding, and HEVC decode support for Amlogic Meson VDEC driver is now included.
+Primarily, VP9 decoding, H.264 decoding, and HEVC decode support for Amlogic Meson VDEC driver are now included.
 A new imx219 i2c driver for Sony IMX219 CSI2 8MPix sensor is also added.
-Other major media updates include support for 10-bit bitstreams in the Venus VDEC driver and AST2600 support within the ASpeed driver.
-You can see the full list of media updates in the Linux 5.7 pull request.
+Other significant media updates include support for 10-bit bitstreams in the Venus VDEC driver and AST2600 support within the ASpeed driver.
+You can see the complete list of media updates in the Linux 5.7 pull request.

 9. In-Kernel Pointer Authentication, Activity Monitors for ARM

 The future of ARM is bright.
-Unarguably, the ARM architecture has received a lot of attention in the Linux 5.7 release.
+The ARM architecture has received much attention in the Linux 5.7 release.
 In-kernel pointer authentication is now supported.
 This pointer authentication purpose is to mitigate ROP and other buffer-overrun-style attacks.
 With Linux 5.7, the authentication works inside the Kernel, hence safer to the computer worms.

 10. Other Updates

 Those were the main new features in the Linux 5.7 release.
-To wrap-up, other updates include ACPI support for USB interface devices, Improved Longsoon 3 CPU support, Support for Apple’s USB Fast Charge, EFI boot handling improvements, HDR/OLED panel support in AMDGPU, and SELinux performance optimizations.
+Other updates include ACPI support for USB interface devices, Improved Longsoon 3 CPU support, Support for Apple’s USB Fast Charge, EFI boot handling improvements, HDR/OLED panel support in AMDGPU, and SELinux performance optimizations.